Blog

 The Iris

-The iris’s function is to control the amount of light that is received from the cornea.
+The iris’s function is to control the amount of light received from the cornea.
 It is a regulating mechanism that knows when to shrink the pupil, which is behind the iris or when to widen it, in proportion to the amount of light that comes in.
 The regulating mechanism is a muscular component that controls this.
-If the iris is not working correctly, you will see too much brightness or not enough light, which of course will inhibit what you see normally.
+If the iris is not working correctly, you will see too much brightness or not enough light, which, of course, will inhibit what you usually see.

 The Pupil